 - A review of SSU’s Policy 5.30 for Use, Conditions, Procedures and Guidelines for a safe, secure and easy to use computing environment (can be located at www.shawnee.edu/its)

 - Account access to a secure, and easy to use computing environment

-- Support from a UIS Help Desk Technician when needing assistance
+- Support from a ITS Help Desk Technician when needing assistance

 When is this created?
 The network account is created within 24 hours after receiving notification of your employment from Human Resources.